Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Preliminaries

 $\IFPC{}[\sig]$ is a two-sorted logic using the signature $\countingExt{\sig}$. \defining{Element variables} range over the vertices and \defining{numeric variables} range over the natural numbers.
-For element variables we use the letters~$\uniVarA$, $\uniVarB$, and $\uniVarC$, for numeric variables the Greek letters~$\numVarA$ and~$\numVarB$, and for numeric terms the letters~$\termA$ and~$\termB$. \IFPC{}-formulas are built from first-order formulas, a fixed-point operator, and counting terms.
+For element variables we use the letters~$\uniVarA$, $\uniVarB$, and $\uniVarC$, for numeric variables the Greek letters~$\numVarA$ and~$\numVarB$, and for numeric terms the letters~$\termA$ and~$\termB$. \IFPC{}-formulas are built from first-order formulas and a fixed-point operator. \IFPC{}-terms (or numeric terms) are build from counting terms, the constants $0$ and $1$, and the numeric function symbols $\cdot$ and $+$.
+A term or formula is closed if it has no free variables.
 When quantifying over numeric variables, their range needs to be bounded to ensure \PTime{}-evaluation: For an \IFPC{}-formula~$\formA$, a closed numeric \IFPC{}-term~$\termA$, a numeric variable~$\numVarA$ possibly free in~$\formA$, and a quantifier $Q \in\set{\forall, \exists}$, the formula

 is an \IFPC{}-formula.
 An \defining{inflationary fixed-point operator} defines a relation $\rel$.
 We allow $\rel$ to mix vertices with numbers.
 For an $\IFPC{}[\sig,\rel]$-formula $\formA$ and variables $\uniVarVA\numVarVB$ possibly free in $\formA$, the fixed-point operator